TLS Configuration

 Authorino → maas-api (Outbound TLS)

-Enables Authorino to make HTTPS calls to maas-api for tier metadata lookups.
+Enables Authorino to make HTTPS calls to maas-api for API key validation and metadata lookups.
 Requires the cluster CA bundle and SSL environment variables.

 # Configure SSL environment variables for outbound HTTPS